The Cooking School at Frinklepod Farm

 It is our goal to keep our classes as affordable as possible, while covering our costs and providing a living wage to our instructors.
 New this Fall 2018, thanks to the support of Community Harvest, we are excited to offer scholarships to residents of the Kennebunks and Arundel!
 Please click here to apply.

-If you'd like to contribute to the local scholarship fund, please mail a check to Community Harvest
+If you'd like to contribute to the local scholarship fund, please mail a check with "cooking class scholarships" in the memo line. to Community Harvest

 PO Box 1393